-I placed 11th in a pretty decent competition (though, I also peed my pants in said competition), I hit 210 on my back squat, 195 on my clean, and 300 lbs. on my dead lift.
+I placed 11th in a pretty decent competition, I hit 210 lbs on my back squat, 195 lbs on my clean, and 300 lbs on my dead lift.
 I nailed pull ups and handstand push-ups.
-It seemed there was nothing I couldn’t do.
+There was nothing I couldn’t do.

 - start looking for a magic programming formula, or

-- do MORE, and a 1-hour gym session somehow turns into 3 hours of accessory work and a WOD.
+- do MORE, and a one hour gym session somehow turns into three hours of accessory work and a WOD.

 Shifting My Mindset